dayoungin99/study-notes/HTML-CSS/HTML.md

 <br>

-## Global attributes that can be used regardless of the tag type
+## Global Attributes that Can Be Used Regardless of the Tag Type
 - Attributes that can be used commonly across all tags, regardless of tag type

 Frequently used global attributes